Calibrated Uncertainty for Trustworthy Clinical Gait Analysis Using Probabilistic Multiview Markerless Motion Capture: Results

 \subsection{Spatiotemporal Gait Metrics Calibration and Accuracy}

-Spatial calibration of the model was evaluated by computing the empirical ECE as described previously, and was found to be well calibrated across conditions and populations with $ECE \leq 0.1$ , see Table~\ref{tab:step_length_ece_table}.
+Spatial calibration of the model was evaluated by computing the empirical ECE as described previously, and was found to be well calibrated across conditions and populations with $ECE \leq 0.1$, see Table~\ref{tab:step_length_ece_table}.
 When grouping all the trials based on walking speed, we also found that the model remains consistently calibrated across all speeds $ECE \leq 0.1$.
-When visualizing these uncertainty measures in Fig.~\ref{fig:ece_curves}, we see that the model tends to show slightly better calibration overall when its estimation of stride length is compared to the ground truth, rather than step length.
-This is likely due an additional source of error arising from the asymmetrical location of pressure within the foot for many of our clinical populations.
+Visualization of these uncertainty measures in Fig.~\ref{fig:ece_curves}, we see that the model tends to show slightly better calibration overall when its estimation of stride length is compared to the ground truth, rather than step length.

-We also measure the accuracy of our model compared to the instrumented walkway by measuring the difference between the step and stride lengths computed from their median heel positions to the instrumented walkway levels (Tables \ref{tab:step_length_distribution} and \ref{tab:stride_length_distribution}).
+We also measure the accuracy of our model compared to the instrumented walkway by calculating the difference between the step and stride lengths computed from their median heel positions to the instrumented walkway levels (Tables \ref{tab:step_length_distribution} and \ref{tab:stride_length_distribution}).
 Fig.~\ref{fig:error_uncertainty_stepStrideLength} shows how this error increases as we bin steps by their increasing uncertainty, consistent with the confidence intervals from the model being calibrated and the uncertainty indicating how much the data should be trusted.